MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 ![______________](../../../../media/mesh-scripting/vs-best-practices/001-node-labels.png)

-Object variables are shared by default as well if you've declared them with a simple scalar type (*Boolean*, *Integer*, *Float*, or *String*):
+Object variables are shared by default as well if you've declared them with one of the value types listed above:

 ![______________](../../../../media/mesh-scripting/vs-best-practices/002-script-variable.png)

 Mesh doesn't support Scene variables, but you can use standalone *Variables* components in the environment to stash variables that can be shared independently from any specific *Script Machine* component.

-If you don't want auto-sharing of properties or *Object* variables, you can add a *Local Script Scope* component to your scene.
+If you don't want auto-sharing of properties or Object variables, you can add a *Local Script Scope* component to your scene.
 This will make all scene properties and script variables on this game object and any of its descendants local.

 ![______________](../../../../media/mesh-scripting/vs-best-practices/003-local-script-scope-component.png)

 **Tip**: You can see several examples of how the Local Script Scope component is used in [Chapter 3 of our Mesh 101 tutorial](../../../getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md) which focuses on visual scripting.

-For local script variables that you're only using in a single *Script Machine*, it's best to use *Graph*  variables, which are never shared across clients by Mesh.
+For local script variables that you're only using in a single *Script Machine*, it's best to use Graph  variables, which are never shared across clients by Mesh.

 Sharing through Mesh Visual Scripting gives the following guarantees: